nothing4free/enumtool/README.md

 ## Use

+First, install the required packages using ```pip install -r requirements.txt```.<br>
+Once that's done, you can invoke the script using:

 ```python3 enumtool.py [-h] [-a AUTONOMOUS_SYSTEM] [-d DOMAIN] [-f FILE] -m MODE```

 The available modes (as of now) are the following: